 Neglecting oral hygiene is linked to a wide range of diseases, from neurodegenerative disorders like Alzheimer’s disease to serious conditions such as cancers of the upper aerodigestive tract.

-Moreover, oral health is closely linked to the risk of developing cancers in the upper aerodigestive tract.
+Furthermore, oral health is closely linked to the risk of developing cancers in the upper aerodigestive tract.
 Chronic inflammation and exposure to carcinogens in the mouth can increase the risk of these types of cancers.

 Towards optimal overall health: the commitment of Dental Geneva